theompm/Coursera_Capstone/capstone_description.md

 ## Introduction

-### A description of the problem and a discussion of the background
+### Description of the problem and a discussion of the background
 Munich is the capital of bavaria.
 It is a global centre of:

 - art